gitlabhq/gitlabhq/CONTRIBUTING.md

 1. [Unit and system tests][testing] that pass on the CI server
 1. Performance/scalability implications have been considered, addressed, and tested
 1. [Documented][doc-styleguide] in the `/doc` directory
-1. [Changelog entry added][changelog]
+1. [Changelog entry added][changelog], if necessary
 1. Reviewed and any concerns are addressed
 1. Merged by a project maintainer
-1. Added to the release blog article if relevant
+1. Added to the release blog article, if relevant
-1. Added to [the website](https://gitlab.com/gitlab-com/www-gitlab-com/) if relevant
+1. Added to [the website](https://gitlab.com/gitlab-com/www-gitlab-com/), if relevant
 1. Community questions answered
 1. Answers to questions radiated (in docs/wiki/support etc.)